Does creating audio podcasts make people take your roleplay seriously?

 I love listening to podcasts.
 I’ve been listening to audio podcasts for many years, despite only owning a iPod recently.
 Usually I burn them to CD and listen in my car on long drives, or just my usual drive to work.

 I love podcasts because they’re so specific on a topic, instead of listening to talk radio which usually has to cater for a wide general audience.
+You can check Radio Waves for latest radio talks.
 In recent years I’ve been a boom of podcasts, each created by amateurs who are excited about a niche topic.
 One of these is the Starbase 118 podcast, Starbase 118 is a community of many roleplaying games, which gives them loads of content to talk about in an audio podcast.
 We’ve written several articles about Starbase 118 on this blog, which you can find here.

 They’ve even got a special podcast for their Writing Improvement Month, here it is on YouTube:

 The reason why I bring this up is that audio is a medium that I think people take seriously.
 In our hobby we write a lot, we write posts, we email other roleplayers, we chat using C-boxes, instant messenger and IRC, but think about how many other roleplayers whose voices you’ve heard.
 Maybe you’re close to your fellow roleplayers, and maybe you’ve know them in real life.
 After all, us roleplayers aren’t just antisocial Morlocks (see my last article), but mostly we communicate using text, right?